-If an employee does not meet all three of these requirements, they must be nonexempt.
+If an employee does not meet all three of these requirements, they are nonexempt.

-You must pay nonexempt employees the federal or state minimum wage and overtime pay (time and a half) for any time worked over 40 hours in a week.
-Any job that earns a minimum wage, is eligible for overtime pay and does not meet the criteria for exempt employees is considered nonexempt.
-These workers include contractors, freelancers, interns and servers, to name a few.
+You must pay nonexempt employees at least the federal, state or county/city minimum wage (whichever is higher) and overtime pay (time and a half) for any time worked over 40 hours in a week.
+Any worker who is eligible for overtime pay and does not meet the criteria to be considered an exempt employee is nonexempt.
+Workers in these jobs include contractors, freelancers, interns and servers, to name a few.

-These requirements are based on federal law, and some states have additional laws for exempt vs. nonexempt employees.
+These requirements are based on federal law, and some states have additional laws for determining exempt and nonexempt employees.
 Make sure to check your state labor laws before classifying your employees.
-[Read related article: Exempt vs. Nonexempt: What Is the Difference?]
+[Related article: Exempt vs. Nonexempt: What Is the Difference?]

 Many small businesses get into trouble when they misclassify employees, so accuracy in employee classification is critical.
 This can result in a business being required to pay back wages when they classify someone who is actually nonexempt as exempt.
-Additionally, some state laws mandate that the back wages be paid within a certain timeframe.
-Failure to do so can result in additional daily fines until the wage is paid in full.
+Additionally, some state laws mandate that the back wages be paid within a certain time frame.
+Failure to do so can result in additional daily fines until those wages are paid in full.

-Key takeaway: An exempt employee is not eligible for overtime pay, while a nonexempt worker must be paid extra for each hour over 40 that they work each week.
+An exempt employee is not eligible for overtime pay, while a nonexempt worker must be paid extra for any time over 40 hours that they work in a given workweek.
 You may face fines if you don’t properly classify your employees.